Wheeler Gorge Rock Climbing

 From the intersection of Hwy 33 & Hwy 150, in the town of Ojai, drive North on Hwy 33 for 7 miles.
 150 yards after passing through the third tunnel (the second of two in quick succession), look for the pull-out on the left.
 Park and walk back through the first tunnel to access most routes.
 A climbers trail drops down on the right between the two tunnels.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Wheeler Gorge:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Wheeler Gorge:

 Economique 5.10a 6a 18 VI+ 18 E1 5a Sport, 1 pitch, 80'